Manggarai people

 The Manggarai are an ethnic group found in western Flores in the East Nusa Tenggara province, Indonesia.
-Manggarai people are spread across three regencies in the province, namely the West Manggarai Regency, Manggarai Regency and East Manggarai Regency.
+Manggarai people are spread across three regencies in the province, namely the West Manggarai, Manggarai, and East Manggarai.
+In addition, Manggarai people can also be found near the border with Ngada Regency, as well as migrating to Bima Regency.

 Etymology

 The Manggarai people sometimes refer to themselves as Ata Manggarai, which means "people of Manggarai".

 Settlements

 Manggarai people are one of the aboriginal peoples of the island of Flores.
 Manggarai settlements cover over 6,700 square kilometers, almost a third of Flores, in the western part of the island.

 History

-According to historical records, they have been occupied alternately by other tribes such as the Bima people from the island of Sumbawa and the Makassar people from Sulawesi island, Indonesia.
+According to historical records, Manggarai has been ruled by the Bima people from the island of Sumbawa under Bima Sultanate and the Makassar people from Sulawesi under Gowa Sultanate.
 As of the late 20th century, there are about 500,000 Manggarai people.

-Early state formations of the Manggarai in the 17th century had their first king of Minangkabau descent from the Sultanate of Gowa, Makassar; which led to the spread of Islam on the island of Flores most likely through trading sea-route.
-In 1727, the Manggarai region was given to the Bima Sultanate as a dowry when a Makassarese princes was married into the Bima royalty.
+One of the early state formation in Manggarai in the 17th century was the formation of the tribal kingdom of Todo, whose first king was called Mashur of Minangkabau descent from the Sultanate of Gowa, Makassar.
+In 1727, the Manggarai region was given to the Bima Sultanate as a dowry when a Makassarese princess called Daeng Tamima was married into the Bima royalty, and founded Reo on the coast.
+Under Bima Sultanate, the region was divided to systems of tributary kings called Kedaluan and Gelarang.
+Meanwhile the sultanate representatives were rulers of Reo and Pota which used the title naib, they ruled over smaller kedaluan called dalu koe (smaller kedaluan).
+The most powerful Kedaluans were Todo, Cibal, and Bajo, collectively called dalu mese (bigger kedaluan), which had origins before Bima Sultanate hegemonic rule, among these only Todo ruled over dalu koe, numbering thirteen hence called dalu campulutelu.

 In 1929, the Western part of Flores was separated from the Bima Sultanate.
 Then, followed by the invasion of the Dutch colonialists in the 20th century and the subsequent Christianization of Manggarai.